The six operations in topology: Sheaves and tensor products

-is accessible: this will be true automatically for example when $\cate{C}$ is presentable, since any functor between presentable $\infty$-categories which is a right adjoint is automatically accessible.
-A similar observation in the case of sheaves with values in ordinary 1-categories can be found in [KS06, 17.4].
-However, if we drop the presentability assumption for $\cate{C}$, it is not clear a priori why the inclusion $\Sh{X}{\cate{C}}\hookrightarrow\text{Fun}(X^{op}, \cate{C})$ should admit a left adjoint. \end{remark} \begin{remark} Suppose that $\cate{C}$ is such that $\Sh{X}{\cate{C}}\hookrightarrow\text{Fun}(X^{op}, \cate{C})$ admits a left adjoint $L$.
-Hence, for any $x\in X$ an $M\in\cate{C}$, by applying $L$ to $x\otimes M$ gives an object denoted by $M_x$ with the property that, for any other sheaf $F$, we have a functorial identification
+is accessible: this will be true automatically for example when $\C$ is presentable, since any functor between presentable $\infty$-categories which is a right adjoint is automatically accessible.
+A similar observation in the case of sheaves with values in ordinary 1-categories can be found in \cite[17.4]{schapira2006categories}.
+However, if we drop the presentability assumption for $\C$, it is not clear a priori if the inclusion $\Sh{X}{\C}\hookrightarrow\Fun(X\op , \C)$ should admit a left adjoint. \end{remark}